tink-crypto/tink/docs/PYTHON-HOWTO.md

 ## Building from source

-Tink currently supports two build systems for the use with Python:
+Tink currently supports two build systems for use with Python:

 *   [Bazel](https://bazel.build/)
 *   Setuptools to create a Python package

-Note that in both cases you will require [Bazel](https://bazel.build/), as it is used to compile the wrapper around the C++ implementation which uses [pybind11](https://github.com/pybind/pybind11).
+Note that in both cases [Bazel](https://bazel.build/) is required, as it is needed to compile the wrapper around the C++ implementation which uses [pybind11](https://github.com/pybind/pybind11).

 ### Build with Bazel